Now Would Be a Good Time to Revisit Shale Gas Fracking

 30 June 2014, Telegraph

-By the next month the then Mayor of London was advocating fracking for London:
+By the next month the then-Mayor of London was advocating fracking for London:

 “If reserves of shale can be exploited in London we should leave no stone unturned, or unfracked, in the cause of keeping the lights on”.

-If Boris wants to energise Britain, domestic gas production should be part of that mix, it would provide energy security when Britain’s energy needs are being threatened by the Russians and the the French.
-Boris is now in a position to do something glorious, to stop pussy footing around and leave no stone unturned or unfracked.
+If Boris wants to energise Britain, domestic gas production should be part of that mix; it would provide energy security when Britain’s energy needs are being threatened by the Russians and the the French.
+Boris is now in a position to do something glorious, to stop pussy-footing around and leave no stone unturned or unfracked.
 So get on with it…